mikesteele/react-game-hooks/README.md

 Off positions will not trigger collisions and will not appear on screen.

+Unlike initialX and initialY, changing `off` will cause the position to be added/remove from the scene.

 `Sprite` handles `position.off` itself, so always render the position with Sprite.

 :x: